ali-bin-kashif/NED-Admission-LLM-Chatbot-FYP/README.md

     ```

 4. Create .env file for creating environment variables.
-5. Add your Google API key variable in the file.
-You can get your API key from here https://makersuite.google.com/app/apikey
+5. Add your Google and Groq API key variable in the file.
+You can get your API key from here
+- For Google API Key: https://makersuite.google.com/app/apikey
+- For Groq API Key: https://console.groq.com/playground

     ```bash
     GOOGLE_API_KEY="Insert your google API key here"
+    GROQ_API_KEY = 'Insert your Groq Api here'
     ```

 ## Run API on local server